The World's Only Test Security Blog

 A LOFT exam is a test where the items are drawn from an item bank pool and presented on the exam in a way that each person sees a different set of items.
 The difficulty of the overall test is controlled to be equal for all examinees.
 LOFT exams utilize automated item generation (AIG) to create large item banks.

-The above three exam types can be used with any standard item type.
 Before moving on, however, there is another more innovative exam type to consider if your delivery method allows for it:

 A performance-based assessment measures the test taker's ability to apply the skills and knowledge learned beyond typical methods of study and/or learned through research and experience.
 For example, a test taker in a medical field may be asked to draw blood from a patient to show they can competently perform the task.
 Or a test taker wanting to become a chef may be asked to prepare a specific dish to ensure they can execute it properly.

-There are many different item types to choose from.
-(Check out a few of our favorites in this article.)
-While utilizing more item types on your exam won’t ensure you have more valid test results (as discussed here), it’s important to know what’s available in order to decide on the best item format for your program.
-Here are a few of the most common items to consider when constructing your test:
+While utilizing more item types on your exam won’t ensure you have more valid test results, it’s important to know what’s available in order to decide on the best item format for your program.

 A multiple-choice item is a question where a candidate is asked to select the correct response from a choice of four (or more) options.